-Members of BASL/BVHG/BASLNF/BLTG - Free (*a £40 refundable deposit will be taken on booking*)
+BASL in training members - Free (*a £120 refundable deposit will be taken on booking*)

 *Members Refundable Deposit

-For members, on completion of the booking form, a refundable deposit of £40 will be taken and will be returned to you after you have attended the event.
-If you do not attend the meeting and do not cancel your place within 2 weeks of the meeting, you may forfeit your deposit.
+For members, on completion of the booking form, a refundable deposit of £120 will be taken and will be returned to you after you have attended the event.
+If you do not attend the meeting or do not use any accomodation that you have booked and do not notify us within 2 weeks of the meeting, you will forfeit your deposit.
 Please see the cancellation policy below.

 If you wish to cancel your attendance at this event, please contact the Secretariat no later than 14 days prior to the event.
 Bookings made within 14 days of the event cannot be refunded.
 Cancellations made outside of this time will be made at the sole discretion of BASL.
 If the event is free of charge to attend, cancellation as stated here may incur charges.
 By clicking confirm you accept these terms.